 - Community Engagement – Exhibitions foster and are shaped by community collaborations whenever possible, in the form of both collaborating institutions contributing content to the exhibition and educational programs developed in collaboration with organizations serving the exhibition’s targeted audiences.

 - Social Concerns – The museum’s exhibition portfolio includes exhibitions relating to contemporary local, regional, national and international social concerns

 - Quality – Exhibitions at the Harwood are comprised of significant works of art that demonstrate a high level of aesthetic quality.

 - Balance – The museum presents a balanced portfolio of exhibitions, demonstrating diversity in audiences served, artists represented (local, regional, national, gender, ethnicity, contemporary, historic) and types of exhibitions (traveling, museum-originated, collection-based, juried, etc.).

 - Documentation – Each exhibition is visually documented, and that documentation – along with educational materials produced for the exhibition – is preserved in an exhibition archive that is accessible to museum audiences.

 - Design – Each exhibition integrates high-quality exhibition design that is visually pleasing, that effectively communicates the exhibition’s message, and that facilitates meaningful aesthetic experiences for all of the museum visitors.

 Note: The museum is not currently accepting exhibition proposals.
 The following is provided only as general information.
-The Harwood Museum of Art invites artists, independent curators, scholars, and community members to submit exhibition proposals for the consideration of the Curator of Collections and Exhibitions and the museum's Exhibitions Committee.
+The Harwood Museum of Art invites artists, independent curators, scholars, and community members to submit exhibition proposals for the consideration of the Museum's Exhibitions Committee.
 The Exhibition Proposal form is available here.
-For more information, contact the museum at email@example.com.
+For more information, contact the museum at firstname.lastname@example.org.